ethronsoft/stor/docs/wikis/tutorial/cpp.rst

     return the newly added node with key `key`, so you can fluidly start modifying the new node.

-    node::put instead, like node::add above, returns a reference of the current node.
+    node::put instead, like node::add above, returns a reference to the current node.
     So::

         node